tritchie/Task-bowling/README.markdown

 * I can't figure out how to fix my test database!

 ####Design
 * How do I want to combine views?
 Call the models from a new 'Pages' controller and use a shared partial?
 * Passing locals to partials: is it pretty much a trick to reduce complexity when the app gets too huge?
 Are there differing tastes here?
 Should I imitate our main codebase's style?

-* Why did I have to reorder methods in frames_controller.rb?
+####Learning
 * My tables are ugly and HTML attributes are uglier.
-What's the most painless way to get a hang of it?
+What's the most painless way to get a hang of this stuff?